The transformative power of Public Relations beyond media relations

 The Bank of Ghana Case Study: A Cautionary Tale

-In today's competitive environment, it is important for organisations to break away from the archaic mindset of limiting PR to just media relations.
-Managements of organisations should embrace the strategic expertise of PR professionals.
+In today's competitive environment, organizations need to break away from the archaic mindset of limiting PR to just media relations.
+Managers of organizations should embrace the strategic expertise of PR professionals.

-By doing so, managements of organisations can proactively enhance the reputation of their institutions, strengthen stakeholder relationships, and position themselves as leaders in their respective industries.
-Finally, it is crucial to recognise that the advisory role of PR is not an option but a necessity for any organisation seeking long-term success and sustainability in the ever-changing business world.
+By doing so, managers of organizations can proactively enhance the reputation of their institutions, strengthen stakeholder relationships, and position themselves as leaders in their respective industries.
+Finally, it is crucial to recognize that the advisory role of PR is not an option but a necessity for any organization seeking long-term success and sustainability in the ever-changing business world.